- Should you roll or stretch pizza dough?

 Unlike stretched pizzas, they are relatively dense.

-Rolled pizzas also come with holes, but they are not as big as the stretched ones.
+Rolled pizzas also come with holes but are not as big as the stretched ones.
 The thin crust is somewhat smaller.

 Are You Still Baking Pizzas in Your Kitchen Oven?